Ch-Ch-Ch-Changes by Chris Green

 ‘I’ve lived here six years, Vince,’ Stacey says.
 ‘I think I might have noticed a bus station, don’t you?’

-‘I don’t seem to have a number for Ricky anymore,’ Stacey says.
+‘I don’t seem to have a number for Geoff anymore,’ Stacey says.
 ‘We didn’t part on the best of terms.
 You could phone the pub, I suppose, but I’m not going to let you drive back there in your state.’

 ‘I only had a couple of pints,’ I say.

-I’m not sure how I come to wake up in Stacey’s bed, but it doesn’t seem a bad place to be.
+I’m not sure how I come to wake up in Stacey’s bed, but it doesn’t seem like a bad place to be.
 It seems we may have had a little wine last night.
 And apparently, we threw caution to the wind.
 And yes, we did all that.
 All my additional questions remain unasked.
 What’s done is done.

 ‘What did you say that pub was called?’
 Stacey asks, scrolling down on her phone.

-‘The Goat and Bicycle,’ I say.
+‘The Bucket of Frogs,’ I say.

 ‘So you didn’t look at the pub sign when you went there.
 Or notice any merchandising.’